Is Life Insurance a Good Idea?

 The children were devastated, not just because they lost both of their parents, but also because they had to be split up.
 No one in the family could afford to take all of them at once.

-We heard about Hannah’s tragic story when she applied for our scholarship.
-Hannah is extraordinary in that throughout this experience, she still managed to graduate at the top of her class in high school and start a nursing program.
+I heard about Hannah’s tragic story from a friend who writes for a life insurance blog.
+My friend (Chris) had told me although Hannah faced the unthinkable, she still managed to graduate at the top of her class in high school and start a nursing program.

 …but after being split up from her brothers and sisters, and suffering the effects of zero financial support in college, I can’t help but wonder how things would have been different for her family if life insurance had been in the picture.